reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     * **Username**
     * **password**

-1. Open a command prompt, and then enter the following command:
+1. Navigate back to **Visual Studio Code** terminal which you have opened earlier, and then enter the following command:

     ```cmd/sh
     docker login <loginserver>